makrai/notes/jackendoff90-sem-struct.md

 * c. `to(under(...)` to encode the Goal and Route senses of _under_ and _over_
-  * the Place sense provides a "conceptual core" that remains constant in all three senses [and] can optionally be elaborated by embedding it as an argument of either of the Path-functions TO and VIA
+  * the Place sense provides a "conceptual core" that remains constant in all three senses and can optionally be elaborated by embedding it as an argument of either of the Path-functions TO and VIA
   * optional elaborations as part of the preposition's lexical entry
     * what is optional is a non-constituent: a constituent minus an argument
-  * I will [notate optional outer arguments with] a dashed underline,
+  * I will notate optional outer arguments with a dashed underline,
 * d. `via(under(...))`
 * inchoative verbs
   * alternate between a State reading and an Event reading
   * _point, surround, stand, cover, hide, shelter, block, support, face, sit_
   * the Event reading describes a change whose final state is the State
-  * formaliz[ation]: the inchoative as an elaboration of Event into the function INCH, whose sole argument is a State
+  * formalization: the inchoative as an elaboration of Event into the function INCH, whose sole argument is a State
     * more detailed argumentation in section 5.3
 * causative
   * {The box slid/Bill slid the box} down the stairs
-  * external argument: _the_ in the noncausative [but] Agent in the causative
+  * external argument: _the_ in the noncausative but Agent in the causative
   * solution Unaccusative Hypothesis (Perlmutter 1978; Burzio 1986)
     * Agent is coindexed with subject position
     * in both causative and non-causative versions the Theme is coindexed